 Long-tail keywords are less obvious, less popular search terms.
 They’re also less expensive to find the right ones to attract high-value customers.

 Pay-per-conversion is Google’s Target CPA strategy.
 It charges advertisers per specific user interaction.
 Not all businesses are eligible, but if you are, it’s a useful investment.

 5. Aggregate Conversion Events

 Try to analyze and group conversion points.
-Use Google Tag Manager to cluster different conversion points under a single tag.
+For example, use Google Tag Manager to cluster different conversion points under a single tag.

-This tells Google’s AI which conversion points matter to you.
-That empowers it to optimize how it displays your ads, per your preferred metric.
+It tells Google’s AI which conversion points matter to you.
+That empowers it to optimize how it displays your ads per your preferred metric.

 Now let’s indulge in Google Ads to learn more about Google Ads’ overview, its types, and the bidding strategies.

 Google Ads is a digital ad campaign platform.
 The platform’s tools empower campaign customization based on the user’s goals.